 This sentence implies that the soldiers were injured in a grenade attack that was rocket propelled — meaning that enemy troops themselves were propelled by rockets as they threw grenades.
 But the weapons were rocket-propelled grenades.
 Because this phrase modifies attack, grenade is attached to rocket-propelled: “The soldiers were injured in a rocket-propelled-grenade attack.”

-10 Responses to “5 Examples of the Need for Multiple Hyphenation”
+10 thoughts on “5 Examples of the Need for Multiple Hyphenation”

 I just came across this dilemma last night in my work.
 A trauma patient who was too out of it to give a medical history and had no ID on her, was brought to the hospital, and nobody knew exactly how old she was, so the doctor was dictating a report, starting with (verbatim/uncorrected/unpunctuated) “This is an approximately 40 50 year old woman…” It’s my job as a transcriptionist to make the doctor look good; I don’t just type verbatim.
 So I put “This is an approximately 40- to 50-year-old woman…” I believe that is correct (Mark, this is where you come in).
 I was trying to avoid that “to” in there (clutter, clutter), but I don’t think I had a choice.
 Normally, if something is a range or estimate, I just use a hyphen; e.g., “There were 40-50 people at the party,” or, “He has been sick for 4-5 days.”
 But stringing along a whole bunch of hyphens (in my main example), “This is a 40-50-year-old woman…” looks awful and confusing, even though that is actually what the doctor said, and in any other context, I would have put “40-50,” as a range or estimate.